KaiIkuta/StarspotMapping/README.md

 ### The code to calculate the spotted flux is available in "macula.py" (version 0.0.0 on 23/10/27)
 ### The code to visualize the hemisphere is also available in "visualize.py" (version 0.0.0 on 23/11/17)

-### I have been implementing the code of starspot mapping with JAX/NumPyro (Ikuta et al., in preparation).
+### I have been implementing the code of the starspot mapping with JAX/NumPyro (Ikuta et al., in preparation).

 ## Paper I